David-Inkheart/Yanju/ReadMe.md

-# FinApp Backend Service
+# Yanju Backend Service

-Welcome to the FinApp Backend Service repository!
-FinApp is a fintech payment app showcasing various experimental features related to financial transactions.
+Welcome to the Yanju Backend Service repository!
+Yanju is a fintech payment app showcasing various experimental features related to financial transactions.

 ## Table of Contents
 - [Overview](#overview)